 To ensure that projects are provided with adequate long-term care, funding needs to be set aside, and effectively serve as a perpetual endowment.
-To the extent permitted by law and funding source restrictions, 5% of each Percent for Art allocation should be set aside in a separate, interest-bearing account for the repair and conservation of artwork in the City of Richmond's public art collection.

 Another option is to establish an Art Conservation Fund through a local partnering foundation.
 Public and private donations could be solicited and earmarked for art conservation, and would earn interest in the fund.